Duhok International Film Festival

 The Duhok International Film Festival (Duhok IFF) (فلمه فێستیڤالا دهوك یا ناڤدهولهتی) is an annual film festival held in Duhok, Kurdistan Region.
 Each year Duhok IFF presents new and exciting cinema from the Kurdish Cinema and beyond.
-The 8th edition was held from November 11 to 18, 2021 which focused on Afghanistan.
+The 11th edition was held from December 9 to 16, 2024 which focused on Indian cinema.

 Overview

 The festival aims to showcase innovative films of high artistic value with a notable handwriting made throughout the world.
 It shall work as a pinnacle point for all wishing to learn more about the possibilities the Kurdish regions have to offer.
 Duhok IFF wishes to create an atmosphere of exchange between different cultures and human values.
 Unique film experiences can be made and people can share their thirst for new discoveries and a passion for cinema in all its diversity.

 A major task of the festival is to build a bridge between Kurdish film production and worldwide filmmaking.
 It wishes to create a launch platform for films from Kurdistan, taking the pulse of new tendencies and offering the opportunity to explore a terrain opening up in contemporary filmmaking.
 As a unique festival in this region, it understands itself as a force for new talents and meeting place for up and coming filmmakers.